1893 - 1930

 Manfred Noa died of peritonitis in 1930 at the age of only 37.

 He was married with the actress Eva May who shot herself in 1924 at the age of 22.
-His sister was the actress Loo Hardy who committed suicide in 1938 at the age 40 during her exile in London.
+His sister Margarete M. Langen was an actress, his sister Loo Hardy was actress too who committed suicide in 1938 at the age 40 during her exile in London.